 Best Slim Survival Wallet – SlimFold Minimalist Wallet

-If you are already carrying around keychain EDC tools, then you probably don’t need a big survival wallet.
+If you already carry around keychain EDC tools, you probably don’t need a big survival wallet.
 As far as thin wallets go, the SlimFold is one of the best bets.

-Despite being so small, you can still fit a lot of cards and bills in the wallet.
+Although small, you can still fit many cards and bills in the wallet.
 It will fit around 5 cards and 15 bills comfortably.

 Beware of a few annoyances: The RFID protection isn’t sealed within the wallet.
 It is a cardboard-type thing with foil over it, and it is partially exposed.